 So start to look around you and discover new things every day that you can be grateful for.

 To build a habit, you should do things regularly, best every day.
-And actually, do things is mostly more important than the how.
+Getting started is more important than being perfect.

 Still, I like to give you some input on how you can implement a gratitude list into your daily life and make your gratitude even more powerful.

-Handwriting is more powerful in a process like this, and also it slows down the process, means that every word you write down has more time to set into your subconscious mind.
+Handwriting is more powerful in a process like this.
+In fact, it slows down the process, which means that every word you write has more time to set into your subconscious mind.

-For example, in a study conducted by the University of Stavanger, they found out that writing by hand makes the process of learning stronger.
+In a study on handwriting, conducted by the University of Stavanger, they found out that writing by hand makes the process of learning stronger.
 When you write by hand, your brain receives some kind of feedback from the writing itself (motor action), but also from touching the materials like paper and pen.

-That said, if writing a gratitude list on the notepad on your phone is the only way for you to implement this on a daily basis, you should do so.
+That said if writing a gratitude list on the notepad on your phone is the only way for you to implement this on a daily basis, go for it.

 Get yourself a beautiful notebook, resting on your bedside table, ready to pick up every morning.

 A gratitude journal should be something ongoing.
-Surely you will repeat some of the points but always look out for new things you are grateful for.
+Surely you will repeat some of the points but always lookout for new things you can add to your gratitude list.

-Sometimes you will probably struggle with your gratitude list, that’s ok.
+On some days, you will struggle with showing gratitude, that’s ok.
 You can always go back to the ritual with writing down negative thoughts and tear apart the paper whenever you feel this could be helpful.

-But also an excellent way to set you in the right state of mind is re-reading your list or some points on it.
-Especially when you read them out loud.
+Also, an excellent way to set you in the right state of mind is re-reading your list or some points on it, especially when you read them out loud.

-If you do write your list in the morning, as part of your morning routine, what I highly suggest you to do so, it is a good idea to end your day and re-read what you wrote done in the morning.
+If you do write your list in the morning, as part of your morning routine, it is a good idea to end your day and re-read what you wrote done in the morning.
 Here you may also want to add a few more points to your list.

 Don’t just write down: “I’m grateful for having the gym near my house.”